skaczmarek-dev/skaczmarek-dev.github.io/_posts/2024-11-01-python-commandline-arguments-getopts.md

 tags: [python]
 ---

-Hello,

-Today, I would like to give you some ideas of how you can make your python scripts more flexible and control them with arguments.
+Today, I would like to give you some ideas on how you can make your python scripts more flexible and control them with arguments.
 In this post I will show you a method, that is very easy to understand and works very well with simple scripts, that require some data to be passed into.
 This is first part of two-posts mini-series about passing argument to python script.

 ## Little disclaimer